All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Gabapentin is an anticonvulsant and nerve pain medication.
 It was originally developed to treat seizures but is now widely prescribed for neuropathic pain, postherpetic neuralgia (shingles-related nerve pain), restless legs syndrome, and certain anxiety disorders.
 It works by binding to calcium channels on nerve cells, which reduces the release of excitatory neurotransmitters and calms overactive nerve signaling.

 Gabapentin is taken orally, typically two or three times per day.
-It is absorbed primarily in the upper small intestine through a saturable transport system, meaning there is a limit to how much can be absorbed at once.
+It's absorbed primarily in the upper small intestine through a saturable transport system, meaning there's a limit to how much can be absorbed at once.
 This absorption characteristic becomes relevant when considering the effects of slowed gastric emptying.

 How Semaglutide Works

 Semaglutide is a GLP-1 receptor agonist prescribed for type 2 diabetes and weight management.
 It replicates the action of the GLP-1 gut hormone, reducing hunger, improving insulin function, and slowing the rate at which food leaves the stomach.
-It is available as a weekly injection or a daily oral tablet.
+It's available as a weekly injection or a daily oral tablet.
+For a complete cost breakdown, see our cheapest semaglutide options.

 The slowed gastric emptying caused by semaglutide is a key part of its weight loss effect but also means that oral medications may reach the small intestine on a different timeline than usual.